-- Please report any deceptions or unfair treatment to the Department of Veterans Affairs' new complaint system and to the Defense Department's new system if you used Tuition Assistance or MyCAA.
-Protect your buddies by letting VA & DOD know who the bad actors are.
-You can also call the VA Inspector General at Students can also call the VA Office of the Inspector General hotline at 1-800-488-8244.
+- Report deceptions or unfair treatment to the Department of Veterans Affairs (or to the Defense Department if you used Tuition Assistance or MyCAA).
+You can also call the VA Office of the Inspector General hotline at 1-800-488-8244.

-- If you faced fraud or deception regarding a private loan, such as from a bank or from your school, you should alert the Consumer Financial Protection Bureau.
+- Private loan from a bank or from your school?
+Alert the Consumer Financial Protection Bureau.

-- Please alert your state Attorney General, who may help you on an individual basis.
+- Your state Attorney General might help.
 Look on the internet for your state's "attorney general consumer complaint" form.

-You can get your federal student loans forgiven (and even get reimbursed for loans you already paid) if your school:
+You can also apply to get your federal student loans forgiven (and even get reimbursed for loans you already paid) if your school:

 - Took out loans in your name without your permission or signed your name without your knowledge (application form is here);

 - Defrauded or deceived you (online application form is here);